vercel/next.js/packages/next/README.md

 - `out/about/index.html` - with client-side React runtime
 - `out/about.amp/index.html` - AMP page

-For full AMP pages:
+AMP-only (`pages/about.js`) would output:

 - `out/about/index.html` - Optimized AMP page
 - `out/about.amp/index.html` - AMP page

-During export we will automatically detect if a page is AMP only and apply these dirty/clean optimizations.
+During export Next.js automatically detects if a page is AMP-only and apply dirty/clean optimizations.
 The dirty version will be output to `page/index.html` and the clean version will be output to `page.amp/index.html`.
-We also automatically take care of adding the `<link rel="amphtml" href="/page.amp" />` and `<link rel="canonical" href="/" />` tags for you.
+We also automatically insert the `<link rel="amphtml" href="/page.amp" />` and `<link rel="canonical" href="/" />` tags for you.

 ### Adding AMP Components

-To make AMP pages more interactive, the AMP community provides a bunch of components ([see some here](https://amp.dev/documentation/components/)).
-To add one of these components you add the script pointing to the component's code using `next/head` and then use it.
-See example below for more info.
+The AMP community provides [many components](https://amp.dev/documentation/components/) to make AMP pages more interactive.
+You can add these components to your page by using `next/head`:

 ```js
 // pages/hello.js